 - In-Line Teller (ILT)

 Why would a financial institution benefit from purchasing an Interactive Teller Machine?

 An Interactive Teller Machine (ITMs) can function as a self-service ATM machine for cash withdrawals and deposits, but it can truly go above and beyond.
 ITMs can offer more transaction options than traditional ATMs.
 An Interactive Teller Machine user has the ability to virtually transact business through these units with and (sometimes) without your staff.
 You may need an employee to be available to speak with the user; however, this individual does not need to be located at the same branch the unit is located.

 Interactive Teller Machine transactions cost far less per transaction than an in-person teller transaction.
 Instead of having staff stand at a traditional teller station waiting for customers/members to enter the building or come through the drive-thru to be helped, the employee can reside in a different city and can even be available to work multiple Interactive Teller Machines, not just one.
 This convenience could allow for job sharing, employee location flexibility, and longer hours for your financial institution.

-Interactive Teller Machines also allow for staff to have additional interaction with customers, which can certainly be revenue generating.
-The time the machine spends dispensing the cash – completing a transaction or withdrawal – the employee would have for cross sales and general customer service.
+Interactive Teller Machines also allows for staff to have additional interaction with customers, which can certainly be revenue-generating.
+The time the machine spends dispensing the cash – completing a transaction or withdrawal – the employee would have for cross-sales and general customer service.
 No more breaking eye contact to look down to count the cash!

 There are far more marketing opportunities with Interactive Teller Machines when compared to traditional ATMs or with no technology at all.
 They can have additional monitors to display advertising, an offer, or something that may be personalized to a specific customer.
 The branding and customization is all to be carefully considered when deploying Interactive Teller Machines, as you don’t want to miss this valuable opportunity.